malachi-iot/estdlib/README.md

 ### Compiler Support

 We try to enable std-like features sooner than the actual spec, when possible.
-For example a fair number of type_traits are available even if you're in c++98 mode
+All features are available in c++11 and a some are available in c++98

 ## Feature Highlights